 I scan my illustrations using my beloved Epson scanner, that is honestly probably ten years old at this point, but it still works great!
 Some artists prefer to take photos instead of using a scanner.
 I’ve tried it both ways and scanning just works better for me.
 I scan my work at 600 dpi – gotta get all those little details.

-After I’ve scanned my illustration, I edit it using Adobe Photoshop.
 One of the downsides to scanning is it can really washout the colors and contrast.
-I start by adjusting the levels (an adjustment layer in photoshop).
-This usually fixes most of the color issues.
-From there, it’s little tweaks like adjusting the brightness, cleaning up stray marks, and fine tuning the color.
+After I’ve scanned my illustration, I use Adobe Photoshop to make little tweaks like adjusting the brightness, cleaning up stray marks, and fine tuning the color.

 The next step is printing!
 Just reach out to a local professional printer in your area and let them know about your project.
 They'll want to know things like: quantity, size, paper type, project deadline, etc.